edbennett/busan-talk-20240219/slides/work_to_date.md

 </div>
 </div>

+<div class="fragment">Re-running the workflow wipes out the old plots and tables.<br>Avoids inconsistent or out-of-date data remaining in drafts.</div>

 -

 [![Screenshot of the header of the paper "Lattice studies of the Sp(4) gauge theory with two fundamental and three antisymmetric Dirac fermions"](./papers/2022-multirep.png)](https://doi.org/10.1103/PhysRevD.106.014501)